YaqiangCao/cLoops/README.md

-# Clustering based loops calling for ChIA-PET, HiChIP and high resolution Hi-C data with cLoops
+# cLoops: a clustering based loops calling for ChIA-PET, HiChIP and Hi-C

 # not available yet